britzl/template-lowres/README.md

 Or point to the ZIP file of a [specific release](https://github.com/britzl/lowrezjam-template/releases).

+This repository is also available as a [GitHub Template repository](https://help.github.com/en/articles/creating-a-repository-from-a-template).

 # Usage
 It is quite easy to setup and use the template: